Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Theistic Proposal for Fine-Tuning

 The Stanford Encyclopedia of Philosophy reads that “the apparent probability of all the necessary conditions sufficient to allow just the formation of planets (let alone life) coming together by chance is exceedingly minuscule.”
-This observation raises a fundamental question within the realm of scientific inquiry: How can we account for these extraordinary “coincidences”: these royal flushes turning up hand after hand?
+This observation raises a fundamental question within the realm of scientific inquiry: How do we account for these extraordinary “coincidences”—these royal flushes turning up hand after hand?
 Could it be reasonable to consider the possibility that a purposeful entity has orchestrated the system?
-In the context of the fine-tuning conundrum, is it justifiable to propose a grand designer as an explanatory hypothesis?
+In the context of the fine-tuning conundrum, is it reasonable to suggest a grand designer as an explanatory hypothesis?

-Intriguingly, these finely balanced variables of our universe are characterised as being:
+What’s particularly intriguing is that these finely balanced variables of our universe are characterised as being:

 • Contingent (they could have been different, e.g. the mass of a proton or the expansion rate of the universe could have been quite different from what they actually are);